ampach/GeoIpFallback/README.md

 - Resolving current location for the first request based on the local MaxMind database
 - Mock current location for development machine

+Sitecore module can be downloaded by the following link: [GeoIP Fallback Module](ampach/GeoIpFallback/Module/GeoIP Fallback-1.0.zip)

 # Resolving current location for the first request

 The module allows to resolve current location for the first request based on a local MaxMind database.
 This data would be updated with information coming from Sitecore GeoIP services as we consider that the data from the online service would be more accurate.